ninglesby/c4d_face_puppet/readme.md

 ![fish](https://user-images.githubusercontent.com/29129252/138560237-d94b52bc-94b0-4366-bd74-74f9836efa87.gif)

 Felt like getting a little wild one Friday night after a long week of work.
-I started by wanting to see if I could use some mediapipe stuff in C4D.
+I started by trying to use mediapipe in C4D.
 Then I remembered for some reason I had created a little project would push out data from C4D over usb to an arduino that was hooked up to some stepper motors.
 I had also built a little pan tilt head in the past so slop all those things together and bam.

 You need to have the python library for mediapipe and pyserial accessable from within C4D.
 Starting at like R22 I think C4D started ignorning the pythonpath environment variable.
 So this plugin will add anything from the pythonpath env variable to the sys.path.
 This may or may not be desirable for you.